-The respondent began their journey in a group of 4 and travelled from Bihać (BiH) to the border, where he crossed into Croatia.
+The respondent began his journey in a group of 4 and travelled from Bihać (BiH) to the border, where he crossed into Croatia.
 The respondent described the fear the group members had of the Bosnian police while transiting Bihać.

 “We have to be very careful in Bihać, because Bosnian police is looking for us and when they see us, they beat us and take us back to Sarajevo.”